 GLaWAC has been yarning with Government and sitting in on the Victorian Marine and Coastal Council meetings about Sea Country for months about what we want in the Victorian Government Marine and Coastal Strategy.

-The Strategy has now been released for public comment by Government and has identified six priority actions and almost 50 acitivities to be implemented over the next five years, including 14 activities which would be Traditional Owner-led.
+As a result, the draft Strategy identified six priority actions and almost 50 activities to be implemented over the next five years, including 14 activities which would be Traditional Owner-led.
 More than half of all activities include Traditional Owners as partners.

 For GLaWAC many of the actions directly align with the objectives of the Whole of Country Plan.
 The draft strategy includes: